tewendel/interkit-masterarbeit/sites/docs/src/content/reference/components/QRScanner.svelte.md

 - `elementRow` a data row if a target was identified

 You specify a target for the scanner to look for by placing the scanner in an "element" context, for example using [DataLoaderSingle](/reference/components/DataLoader).

+If you want to automatically close the QRScanner from an action, you'll have to show it using a UIKey, as routing is currently not possible from actions.js.

+Tip: You can use **space bar** to manually enter a qr code for testing.

 <ComponentInfoYaml component="QRScanner" />